Four people missing after flooding in remote Greenland village

-COPENHAGEN Four people are missing after large waves flooded a remote settlement in Greenland this weekend, Greenland officials said on Sunday.
+COPENHAGEN (Reuters) - Four people are missing after large waves flooded a remote settlement in Greenland this weekend, Greenland officials said on Sunday.

 A Danish media report said the waves late on Saturday might have been caused by an earthquake creating a landslide into the sea, which in turn would have generated a swell.